Record number of women appear headed for Congress

 While men with military backgrounds have long been recruited to run for office, this year’s candidates include several female veterans.

 One of the most well known, Kentucky Democrat Amy McGrath, a former Marine fighter pilot, became a national sensation when her online video ads went viral.
-But she lost a close race to Republican incumbent Andy Barr.
+But she lost a close race to GOP incumbent Andy Barr.
 Trump had won that district handily.

-Chrissy Houlahan, an Air Force veteran and first-time Democratic candidate, was favored to win Pennsylvania’s 6th Congressional District race.
-She would replace retiring Rep. Ryan Costello, a Republican.
+Democrat Chrissy Houlahan, an Air Force veteran and first-time candidate, won in Pennsylvania’s 6th District, replacing retiring Rep. Ryan Costello, a Republican.

+Mikie Sherrill, a former Navy helicopter pilot and Democrat, won in New Jersey’s 11th Congressional District.
+She said she was motivated to run for office by what she calls a “lack of respect” for women by the Trump administration. and was astounded to see an all-male Senate panel debating whether to repeal the Affordable Care Act last year.

+Democrat Abigail Spanberger, a former CIA operative, pulled off a big win in Virginia by unseating Republican Rep. Dave Brat, a rising star among conservatives.
+Four years ago, Brat upended Eric Cantor, then House majority leader, in a huge upset.
+Brat was part of the House Freedom Caucus.

-In Arizona, a close race between Republican Martha McSally, a former Air Force fighter pilot, and Democrat Kyrsten Sinema, who is openly bisexual, means that Arizona will have its first female senator no matter who wins.
+In Arizona, a close race between Republican Martha McSally, a former Air Force fighter pilot, and Democrat Kyrsten Sinema, who is openly bisexual, means Arizona will have its first female senator no matter who wins.
 They are vying for the seat being vacated by Republican Sen. Jeff Flake.

 A record 33 of the Tuesday’s matchups for Congress were women vs. women.
-In Florida, Democrat Donna Shalala, the former president of the University of Miami and Cabinet member during the Clinton administration, was on track to defeat Republican Maria Elvira Salazar, a broadcast journalist of Cuban heritage, according to early results.
+In Florida, Democrat Donna Shalala, the former president of the University of Miami and Cabinet member in the Clinton administration, defeated Republican Maria Elvira Salazar, a broadcast journalist, of Cuban heritage, according to early results.

 “Are women fired up?
 That is putting it mildly,” said Jen Cox, a founder of PaveItBlue.
-Her group, one of many formed since Trump’s election and after the Women’s March, connected thousands of women in the Atlanta area interested in becoming more politically active.
+Her group, one of many formed since Trump’s election and after the Women’s March, connected thousands of Atlanta-area women interested in becoming more politically active.

 “It’s historic.
 It’s our turn in having a say in changing the face of politics,” Cox said.

-Kelly Dittmar, a political scientist at the Center for American Women and Politics at Rutgers University, said the female candidates in 2018 did not fit any particular mold.
+Kelly Dittmar, a political scientist at the Center for American Women and Politics at Rutgers University, said the female candidates did not fit any particular mold.

 “They have disrupted public expectations of how they behave, and what credentials and attributes they bring to politics,” Dittmar said.
 “And that could have long-term effects.”